berkanyuce/tf-serving-project/README.md

 docker-compose up --build
 ```

+If you don't use ARM processor you should use docker-compose-amd.yml file.

 ### 2. Load the Database Backup

 **Step 1:** Open a new terminal and connect to the PostgreSQL container.
 Then, create a backup folder: